Regularity for degenerate two-phase free boundary problems: Abstract

 \section{Abstract}

-We provide a rather complete description of the sharp regularity theory for a family of heterogeneous, two-phase variational free boundary problems, $\mathcal{J}_\gamma \to $ min, ruled by nonlinear, degenerate elliptic operators.
-Included in such family are heterogeneous jets and cavities problems of Prandtl-Batchelor type, $\gamma =0$; singular degenerate elliptic equations, $0<\gamma < 1$; and obstacle type systems, $\gamma=1$.
-Linear versions of these problems have been subjects of intense research for the past four decades or so.
-The nonlinear counterparts treated in this present work introduce substantial new difficulties since most of the classical theories developed earlier, such as monotonicity and {\it almost} monotonicity formulae, are no longer available.
-Nonetheless, the innovative solutions designed in this article provide new answers even in the classical context of linear, nondegenerate equations.
+We provide a rather complete description of the sharp regularity theory for a family of heterogeneous, two-phase variational free boundary problems, $\mathcal{J}_\gamma \to $ min, ruled by nonlinear, $p$-degenerate elliptic operators.
+Included in such family are heterogeneous cavitation problems of Prandtl-Batchelor type; singular degenerate elliptic equations; and obstacle type systems.
+The Euler-Lagrange equation associated to $\mathcal{J}_\gamma$ becomes singular along the free interface $\{u= 0\}$.
+The degree of singularity is, in turn, dimed by the parameter $\gamma \in [0,1]$.
+For $0< \gamma < 1$ we show local minima is locally of class $C^{1,\alpha}$ for a sharp $\alpha$ that depends on dimension, $p$ and $\gamma$.
+For $\gamma = 0$ we obtain a quantitative, asymptotically optimal result, which assures that local minima are Log-Lipschitz continuous.
+The results proven in this article are new even in the classical context of linear, nondegenerate equations.

 {\sc keywords}: free boundary problems, degenerate elliptic operators, regularity theory.

 {\sc MSC2000}: 35R35, 35J70, 35J75, 35J20.